corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/sub-zones.md

 ## From a Node’s Perspective

-From the perspective of a node a network is defined by the Identity Manager and Network Map services it is configured to connect to.
+From the perspective of a node a network is defined by the Identity Manager and Network Map Services it is configured to connect to.
 It has no comprehension of sub zones.
 It simply connects to the services configured within its configuration file and, once registered with both, interacts with other nodes and the apps deployed upon it via the RPC clients.
 This is summarised below:

-![node zone view](/en/images/node-zone-view.png "node zone view") The node is unaware of other sub zones, seeing only those nodes registered with the network map service it itself has registered with.
+![node zone view](/en/images/node-zone-view.png "node zone view") The node is unaware of other sub zones, seeing only those nodes registered with the Network Map Service it itself has registered with.